Free consultations by divorce lawyers are common in some situations and rare in others. It often depends on what exactly you are consulting about.

 You may think, ‘Well, I will just consult with all the best Chicago divorce lawyers and thereby deny my spouse the opportunity to hire a good divorce lawyer.”
 I assure you that this is a futile strategy.
 There are dozens and dozens of divorce lawyers in Chicago that do excellent work.
 Outside of Chicago in Dupage, Lake, Kane and Will county, hundreds more divorce lawyers are happy to take a quick drive into Chicago to represent your spouse in a Chicago divorce.

-If you’d like to schedule a free consultation with Chicago, Illinois law office and learn more about your options (including whether you’ll need a paid consultation)
+If you’d like to schedule a free consultation with Chicago, Illinois law office and learn more about your options (including whether you’ll need a free consultation or a paid consultation with a Chicago divorce lawyer)